MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 variable containing an instance of one type and later assign values of any other type.
 Also, PowerShell automatically converts values to other types, both explicitly and implicitly.
-While implicit type conversion can be helpful, there are pitfalls, especially for users more familiar with languages have stricter type handling.
+While implicit type conversion can be helpful, there are pitfalls, especially for users more familiar with languages that have stricter type handling.

 ## Type-constrained variables and explicit types conversion